TUD-CityAI-Lab/cityai-projects/delft-soundscape/index.md

 ## Participate in Delft's soundscape study and install a noise sensor

 Noise pollution is a huge burden for citizens in the urban environment.
-Not only does noise cause stress and annoyance, it also contributes to negative health outcomes such as heart desease and sleeping problems.
-To mitigate noise one must understand the soundscape of our cities.
+Not only does noise cause stress and annoyance, but it also contributes to negative health outcomes such as heart disease and sleeping problems.
+To mitigate noise, one must understand the soundscape of our cities.
 While traffic noise is often perceived as a nuisance, bird song may have a restorative effect on our well-being.
-Therefore, we want to not only measure sound levels in Delft, but also detect the sound sources, such as traffic, birds, or crowds.
-For this, we need the help of curious citizens who are willing to install one of our sensors outside their home.
+Therefore, we want to not only measure sound levels in Delft but also detect sound sources, such as traffic, birds, ambulances, crowds, etc. For this, **we need the help of citizens who are willing to install a noise sensor outside their homes.**

 <div class="alert" style="background-color: #93939342; color: #121212; font-size: 1.15rem; font-style: italic; border-left: 4px solid #00a6d6; padding: 10px; border-radius: 0;">
   <a href="#sign-up" style="text-decoration: none; color: inherit;">